 Cows.
 On their own they’re placid enough but it’s a bit unnerving to encounter an autonomous column of them marching down a narrow lane.
 Where are they going?
 And why?
 Bringing up the rear was a man who might have been a farmer but who was controlling who?
 I reckon the cows might have been […]

 It doesn’t seem very long since this blog declared that it was officially Spring.
 Now the weather has sorted itself out it is very much Autumn.
-I went out for a walk in the hills today, roughly here: View Turville, Oct 2011 in a larger map Here are some suspiciously friendly horses near the start: […]
+I went out for a walk in the hills today, roughly here: Here are some suspiciously friendly horses near the start: The weather was a bit grey but I […]